Nothing beats the look of a pristine, clean, stainless steel sink in your freshly cleaned kitchen.

 With this regular maintenance, you should only need to deep clean your stainless steel sink once every couple of weeks or after a messy event, such as a dinner party.
 Deep cleaning requires a bit more effort, but the results are worth the hard work.

-Deep Clean a Stainless Steel Sink
+How to Deep Clean a Stainless Steel Sink

 To deep clean stainless steel, you have some technique options and may not need all of the items listed below.